Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 and call add100 like this:
 `add100(array_a, lam)`      (see line (5))

-Anonymous functions are useful for passing as arguments to other procedures, or return them from a procedure (example ??).
+Anonymous functions are useful for passing as arguments to other procedures, or return them from a procedure.
 Such procs, like `add100` above, are sometimes called **higher-order functions**.

 A procedure is also a type (see § 17.1.2), and therefore also a value (see § 9).
 This means that procs can be returned as a value from another proc, or they can be used as argument(s) in a proc, as we see here in line (3) where a lambda is used as an argument.

 > Unlike C++ or Rust, closures and capture blocks are not supported.

-> Remark: `add100` constructs and returns a dynamic array.
+> `add100` constructs and returns a dynamic array.

 ## 22.4 A procedure as argument of another proc
 See *22.8_proc_argument.jai*: